 What Is The 11th Letter Of The Alphabet?
-Are you looking for an answer to this question?
-Don’t panic, best answer here.
+Are you looking for an answer to this seemingly simple question?
+Don’t panic because the best answer lies here.
+The history of the letter K is as complex as it is fascinating, and its origins can be traced back to many different ancient languages.

 K/k